dragon8github/docker-book/di-yi-zhang-ff1a-re-shen-pian/rong-qi-de-ji-ben-cao-zuo-ff08-san-ff09.md

 so，we still  run the container just like before time，but this time ,we add some para in the order.

--v：the left part is our servers path（/root/myweb），the right part is in the docker container centos servers path（/var/www/html）。
+**-v**：the left part is our servers path（/root/myweb），the right part is in the docker container centos servers path（/var/www/html）。

 > $ docker run --privileged -d -p 8080:80 --name  myhttpd -v /root/myweb:/var/www/html centos:httpd /usr/sbin/init